average-alien/ffxiv-collection-tracker/README.md

 ### MVP
 - [x] Display an index page for each collectable category
 - [x] Allow users to search for collectables by name within each category
-- [x] Display a show page with details on a specific colelctable
+- [x] Display a show page with details on a specific collectable
 - [x] Let users create accounts and log in with them (with secured auth)
 - [x] Let users add collectables to their personal track list
 - [x] Let users mark those collectables as obtained or not